• Skip to primary navigation

 Pick sweet seedless green grapes and either fresh, frozen or tinned pineapple.

-I’ve used coconut water as the base liquid for this smoothie because it is a delicious source of hydration and comes with its own set of nutritional benefits.
+I’ve used coconut water as the base liquid for this smoothie for a little extra hint of flavour.
 You can, of course, substitute it for cold water – tap, filtered or bottled.

 There’s also a splash of coconut milk in the mix too.
 It’s only a drizzle – just enough to add a slightly creamy, indulgent edge to this otherwise zesty drink.